ForomePlatform/anfisa/doc/dev/rest/dtree_set.rst

     **cond-atoms**: Point of kind ``"If"`` contains one or many :term:`decision tree atomic conditions<decision tree atomic condition>`, or in short form "atoms".
 Atoms are active zones in user interface: the user can change atomic condition and it causes modification of decision tree of kind ``"ATOM"``

         Atoms are indexed by pair of integers: index of point and index in list of point atoms, so property **cond-atoms** is organized as dictionary with integer keys(indexes of points of type ``"If"``) and values as list of :doc:`s_condition` structures.

+    **err-atoms**: Presents only if some atomic conditions in the tree are broken.
+Only essential indexes are filled with error messages.

     **labels**: The property contains all :term:`state labels<decision tree state label>` defined on decision tree, it might be used for rendering purposes.